kpshek/ledblinky-controls-colors/README.md

 ## colors.ini

-colors.ini originated (as far as I can tell) from [LEDBlinky]((https://www.ledblinky.net)), a great piece of software that controls your arcade LEDs.
+colors.ini was originally [created by headkaze](http://forum.arcadecontrols.com/index.php?topic=61354.0) and is now hosted by [LEDBlinky]((https://www.ledblinky.net)), a great piece of software that controls your arcade LEDs.
 It has been used as the basis for other similar color configuration files/utilities.

 ## Purpose